 Well, I'll be glad to tell you that.

-I'll be glad to tell you that.
+I'd be glad to tell you that.

-That's that's that's answers is not gonna please you.
+Answer is not going to please you.

-You talk to them, but you're always trying to work them to uh shape their stories in your favor and behalf.
+You talk to them, but you're always trying to work them to shape their stories in your favor and behalf.

-Uh it's that culture.
+It's that culture.

 I mean, they are the newspapers of that town.

-So you um you you you you you you have to talk to them.
+So you have to talk to them.

-That was gonna be my point.
+That was going to be my point.

 Thank you.

-Well, no, but it there's a reason.
+Well, no, but there's a reason.

 I don't have any influence over members of Congress.

-But so what I've my my objective has always been just to attract as many members of this audience among the American people as I can and create a mobilized base of informed voters, because I think elections count because elections produce results, elections produce mandates and this sort of thing.
+So what I've, my objective has always been just to attract as many members of this audience among the American people as I can and create a mobilized base of informed voters because I think elections count because elections produce results.

 He drew his strength from the American people.

-He didn't care about the Post the New York Times, didn't even read them.
+He didn't care about the Post and the New York Times.

 I don't think Bush does either.